changzhiai/IANN/docs/source/lammps.rst

 The key components are the same as the single GPU inference version, and we just need to replace the ``pair_style iann`` command with the ``pair_style iann/multi_gpu`` command.
 The log file ``lammps.log`` is shown exactly the same as the single GPU inference version.

-Usage of LAMMPS with IANN models with ensemble on multiple GPUs
+Usage of LAMMPS with ensemble IANN models on multiple GPUs
 --------------------------------------------------------------
-Multiple GPUs prediction (inference) is supported by using the ``pair_style iann/multi_gpu`` and ``compute variance all iann/variance`` command.
+Multiple GPUs prediction (inference) with ensemble is supported by the ``pair_style iann/multi_gpu`` and ``compute variance all iann/variance`` command.
 It will automatically detect the number of GPUs per node and use them to run the ensemble model.
 Here is an ``in.lmp`` example of how to use it:

 .. code-block:: lammps